triggerz/dilemma-prototype/scenes/conflict.md

  - Total: round(((Engagement * Output) / 100) - (100 - Resources))

 # Feedback
-Appreciative: You probably picked this conversation style, because this shows John that you not only see his problems but also his strengths.
+You probably picked this conversation style, because this showed John that you not only see his problems but also his strengths.

 It increased the chance that he did not go into a defensive position, but was willing to cooperate.
 This gave you the chance to explain your decision in clear and precise terms.

 That was great choice.
-John understood the situation and was feeling quite relieved that you found a solution.
+John understood the situation and felt quite relieved that you found a solution.
 You could also have started the conversation by letting John explain first, but this would have led to a discussion, making it difficult explain why you had decided to move John.

 Great that you didn't choose to let your HR Partner handle the conversation.
 You are taking responsibility for your decision.